davemoore22/sorcery/README.md

 * Automapping (DONE)
 * Keyboard/Mouse/Gamepad Control (DONE)
 * Context-Sensitive-Help (DONE)
+* Inn/Temple (IN PROGRESS)
 * Items and Inventory (TO DO)
 * Creatures and NPCs (TO DO)
 * Magic and Combat (TO DO)
 * Strict (Legacy) Mode (TO DO)
 * 3D Rendering (TO DO)

-## What next? (as of June 2020)
+## What next? (as of November 2022)

+I'm currently implementing Inn/Temple functionality.

-Next stop will be items, creatures, magic and combat.
+Next stop after that will be items, creatures, magic and combat.
 Then there might be something playable here!
-Then, as mentioned above, a proper 3D renderer will be implemented.
+Then, as mentioned above, a proper 3D renderer will probably be implemented.

 Initially I am planning to remake Wizardrys 1, 2, and 3, and subsequently providing infinite procedurally-generated content like that of Diablo for exmaple.